- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Take OTC painkillers

 The fastest way to remedy any pain in your body is to take medication.
-Some types also have anti-inflammatory properties and may reduce swelling as well.
-It’s hard to say what the best pain reliever for a toothache is, as this may be different from person to person.
-Some great choices include taking ibuprofen and paracetamol even for severe tooth pain.
+Some types also possess anti-inflammatory properties and may help reduce swelling.
+It is challenging to determine the best pain reliever for a toothache, as this may vary from person to person.
+Some great choices include taking ibuprofen and paracetamol, even for severe tooth pain.

 If you need to take them for more than a few days, seek help from a professional.
 This is a cause for concern.